-A specific recommendation for the separation distance or a single set of trigger values between unsynchronised Macro-cellular networks cannot be provided (due to the dependency from various factors).
+A specific recommendation for the separation distance or a single set of trigger values between unsynchronised Macro-cellular networks cannot be provided (due to the dependency on various factors).
 Section 4.2.1 provides the methodology to support Administrations and MFCN licensees in deriving specific values for separation distances and/or trigger values at national level.
-MFCN licensees need those values to establish an agreement when their networks are not synchronised fully or partially.
+MFCN licensees need those values to establish an agreement when their networks are notfully or semi-partiallysynchronised.

-The results from the coexistence studies summarised in Section 4 of this Report show that those distances could be up to 60 km in case of co-channel operation and up to 14 km in case of adjacent-channel operation.
+The results from the coexistence studies summarised in section 4 of this Report show that those distances could be up to 60 km when co-channel and up to 14 km when operating in the adjacent-channel.
 Those separation distances are based on the analysis detailed in ANNEX 6: for a flat terrain environment.
 Smaller distances may be achieved in a different environment and/or with proper mitigation techniques e.g. with some coordination on the azimuth/down tilt, etc.

 In case of coordination within national borders, different coordination parameters may be defined (leading to different separation distances) compared to the case of international cross border coordination.
-While the specific coordination parameters will need to be agreed at national level, the international coordination approaches defined in ECC-RecRec(15)01 [4] may be used as a reference to deal with the case of two unsynchronised Macro-cellular networks within a given country when the physical borderline is defined between two networks.
+While the specific coordination parameters will need to be agreed at national level, the international coordination approaches defined in Rec.
+ECC Recommendation (15)01 [4] may be used as a reference to deal with the case of two unsynchronised Macro-cellular networks within a given country when the physical borderline is defined between two networks.

 Options for the unsynchronised operation involving Micro BS networks in the same area:

-The studies are summarised in Section 4.3 and reported in ANNEX 6:.
-Based on those results, in general, unsynchronised operation of Micro BSs in case of ECC baseline out of block power limit in the same geographic area might not be feasible.
+The studies are summarised in section 4.3 and reported in ANNEX 6:.
+Simulation results have shown that, in general, unsynchronised operation of Micro BSs in case of ECC baseline out of block power limit in the same geographic area might not be feasible.

-From Micro BS – to – Micro BS perspective, tthere could be very specific circumstances where two Micro BSs could coexist between each other while respecting the ECC baseline out of block power limit.
-For example, when the adjacent-channel Micro BSs are not in line of sight (i.e. 100% NLoS) and are separated by a minimum distance that depends on the specific deployment setup.
-These Micro BSs might still face coexistence issues with the Macro-cellular network coverage layer above them (in both directions)).
+There could be very specific circumstances where two Micro BSs could coexist when using the ECC baseline out of block power limit.
+For example, when the adjacent-channel Micro BSs are not in line of sight (i.e. 100% NLoS).
+These Micro BSs might still face coexistence issues with the Macro-cellular network coverage layer above them because they are likely to be in LoS of Macrocells and Macrocells are higher power.

 Options for the unsynchronised operation involving indoor BS:

-Studies summarised in Section 4.4 and reported in ANNEX 7: have investigated the case of unsynchronised operation of indoor BS and Macro-cellular network in the same area.
-Simulation results have shown that (under specific assumptions, in the adjacent channel case) in order to limit the throughput loss for the indoor BS network to maximum 5%, the ACIR (adjacent channel interference ratio) between the networks has to be in the range 25 to 65 dB, depending on the actual channel realisation between the Macro BS and indoor BS.
+Studies summarised in section 4.4 and reported in ANNEX 7: investigated unsynchronised operation of indoor BS and Macro-cellular network in the same area.
+Simulation results have shown that (under specific assumptions, in the adjacent channel case) in order to limit the mean UL throughput degradation for the indoor BS network to maximum 5%, the ACIR (adjacent channel interference ratio) between the networks has to be in the range 25 to 65 dB, depending on the actual channel realisation between the Macro BS and indoor BS.

-Based on the above: the unsynchronised operation of low power indoor BSs standard equipment, in some caseswill lead to less than 5% throughput loss and in other caseswill lead to larger losses.
-This indicates that, for this type of scenario, unsynchronised operation should be possible with careful installation of the indoor BS.
-In addition, the ssynchronised operation of Macro BS and indoor BS may lead to technical implementation challenges due to the need to distribute the common clock signal across all BS involved.
+Based on the above: the unsynchronised operation of low power indoor BSs standard equipment, in some cases, it will lead to less than 5% mean UL throughput degradation and in other cases it will lead to larger losses.
+This indicates that unsynchronised operation should be possible with careful installation of the indoor BS.
+Synchronised operation of indoor BS may be difficult in practice because of the challenges involved in distributing the common clock signal to indoor BSimplementation9challenges.